 In December of 2018, the exhibit - "Maine Olympians From the Pine Tree State to the World Stage" was unveiled.
 This exhibit shares the remarkable stories of the many Maine athletes, coaches, officials, and many volunteers that have a been in the Winter Olympics since 1948.

 The Bethel Historical Society hosts our exhibit: "Oxford County Skiing History - From Jockey Cap to Jordan Bowl".
 The exhibit illustrates a large swath of skiing and snowboarding history in the Oxford County.
 The Bethel Historical Society hours are: Tuesday-Friday from 10 am to 4 pm and Saturdays in July and August from 1 - 4 pm.

 The Maine Ski and Snowboard Hall of Fame was inaugurated in 2003 as a semi-independent program.
 More than 150 men and women who have made outstanding contributions to the sport and business of skiing and snowboarding in Maine have been inducted.
 The Hall of Fame’s annual induction ceremony, held in October, is the Ski Museum’s top social event and a major fund-raiser.

 We hope that you will renew or become a new member and help us to continue our mission to "Celebrate, preserve, and share the history and heritage of Maine skiing and snowboarding".
-Your support will allow us to continue to maintain and expand our collection, improve our Kingfield exhibits, and the Bethel Historical satellite exhibits, collect oral histories and develop on-line seminars to share stories.
+Your support will allow us to continue to maintain and expand our collection, improve our exhibits in the museum, and the Bethel Historical satellite exhibits, collect oral histories and develop on-line seminars to share stories.

 Here is a short clip about the Maine Ski and Snowboard Museum.